BennyHarv3/shortgames/_ideas/votingrules.md

+---
+title: "Rule Idea: Voting"
+---

-# Voting Game Rules Idea
+# Voting Rules Idea

 1. Grab a whole host of two types of tokens.
    1. One type will be the yes/affirmative tokens.